polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

       class:btn btn-default
       innerValue:Yup
       oninit
-        sys42.windows.confirm.initial-focus:x:/../*/_event?value
+        sys42.windows.modal.initial-focus:x:/../*/_event?value
       onclick
-        sys42.windows.confirm.ok
+        sys42.windows.modal.ok
     button
       class:btn btn-default
       innerValue:Nope
       onclick
-        sys42.windows.confirm.cancel
+        sys42.windows.modal.cancel
   .onok
     sys42.windows.info-tip:Something dangerous just happened!!
   .oncancel
     sys42.windows.info-tip:Puuh, you just avoided the dangerous stuff!!
 ```

-Notice the invocations to *[sys42.windows.confirm.ok]*, *[sys42.windows.confirm.cancel]* and *[sys42.windows.confirm.initial-focus]* above.
+Notice the invocations to *[sys42.windows.modal.ok]*, *[sys42.windows.modal.cancel]* and *[sys42.windows.modal.initial-focus]* above.
-The *[sys42.windows.confirm.ok]* Active Event will evaluate your *[.onok]* lambda callback, while the *[sys42.windows.confirm.cancel]*
+The *[sys42.windows.modal.ok]* Active Event will evaluate your *[.onok]* lambda callback, while the *[sys42.windows.modal.cancel]*
 will evaluate your *[.oncancel]* callback.
 You could of course entirely bypass these if you wish, if you provide your own *[_buttons]*
 collection, by simply providing your own lambda in these buttons' *[onclick]* event handlers.
 However, these Active Events are there for
 your convenience, to allow you to create more explicit, and more understandable code.

+If you do not wish to use the *[sys42.windows.modal.ok]* or *[sys42.windows.modal.cancel]* Active Events, due to for instance having
+triolean logic or something similar, you can explicitly destroy the modal window on the client side, by invoking *[sys42.windows.modal.destroy]*,
+which will close the window on the client side once invoked.

-Notice also the invocation to *[sys42.windows.confirm.initial-focus]* in the *[oninit]* event of your "Yup" button.
+Notice also the invocation to *[sys42.windows.modal.initial-focus]* in the *[oninit]* event of your "Yup" button.
 This makes sure the
 button gains focus initially when displayed.
 Since the modal window is shown hidden initially, you cannot simply give focus to your
 buttons, by attaching some custom JavaScript, since your JavaScript would fissle, unless it is attached such that it evaluates after your
 modal window has been displayed.
 This Active Event ensures that the focus JavaScript sent to the client, is not evaluated before the window
 has been shown.

 Notice also that you can put any type of widget into the *[_buttons]* argument, but since they will be appended into the footer of your modal,
-it will probably look pretty unintuitive if you add something else besides buttons into it.
+it will probably look stupid if you add something else besides buttons into it.
 If you wish to create more complex modal windows,
 with support for your own widgets, you should probably rather use the *[sys42.windows.modal]* or the *[sys42.windows.wizard]* Active Events.

 You can also override the default CSS class for your modal window, by explicitly changing it through *[_class]*.
 The default value for this